top of page

 Consent & Boundaries

-In this Workshop, you will discover your own boundaries and learn to tap into the power of your own words to ask for what you want and need.
+A key step in learning about consent is setting your own boundaries and accepting other people’s boundaries, taping into the power of your own words to ask for what you want and need is something we all should know from childhood.

 Gisella Rouge - Consent & Boundaries Workshop - Tantra - Tulum - Serpent Rouge